Get feddi running in your stack

 feddi org list

-# Create the graph (org-id from the previous step)
+# Create the graph (org-id from previous command)

 feddi graph create <org-id> my-graph

-# Create a variant under the new graph (graph-id from the previous output)
+# Create a variant under the new graph (graph-id from previous command)

 feddi variant create <graph-id> production

-# Create the API key the gateway will use to talk to feddi Platform
+# Create a graph-variant key to talk with feddi Platform (variant-id from previous command)

 The last command prints a token starting with fddi_gvk_… — save it, you'll need it in Step 3.
 Each <…-id> placeholder above is the id field from the previous command's output.